Parmenides

 The paradox of the arrow

 Consider an arrow in flight, travelling from point A at time t₀ to point B at time t₂.
-Zeno asks a simple question: is the arrow moving at any instant t₁ between t₀ and t₂?
+Zeno then asks you: is the arrow moving at any instant t₁ between t₀ and t₂?

 An instant, by definition, has no duration.
-It is a point in time, not a stretch of it.
+It is a point in time, not a slice of it.
 As an instant has no duration, there is no time within that instant for the arrow to travel any distance.
-At any given instant, the arrow occupies exactly one position, thus it cannot move during the instant.
+At any given instant, the arrow thus occupies exactly one position; it cannot move during the instant.

 But this holds for every instant.
-The flight from A to B is supposedly composed of instants, and at each of them the arrow is not moving.
-So Zeno poses a follow-up question: when, exactly, does the arrow move?
+The flight from A to B is supposedly composed of instants, and at any instant, the arrow is not moving.
+So, Zeno poses a follow-up question: when, exactly, does the arrow move?
 Well… there is no instant you can point to!
 The arrow is not moving at any moment of its so-called flight.
 Whatever motion you seemed to see, was merely an illusion, because the arrow never moved! (if you disagree, tell me at which instant it moved?)

 Physics agrees with Zeno – and doesn’t notice